Operation Clean & Clear

 EPA Lead and Copper Rule

-Since the 1987 Safe Drinking Water Act (SDWA) that prohibited the use of lead piping in plumbing, there have been a series of changes and new regulations in continuing efforts to protect the public from lead exposure through drinking water.
+Revisions to the Safe Drinking Water Act (SDWA) were signed into law in 1986 prohibited the use of lead piping in plumbing.
+Since then, there have been a series of changes and new regulations in continuing efforts to protect the public from lead exposure through drinking water.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.

 The latest revision to the 1991 Lead and Copper rule, lowers the level for required actions for utilities, revises sampling protocols, increases communications and requires utilities to provide a public resource for the types of material used throughout the water system.